Conjugate Frobenius manifold and inversion symmetry: Remarks

 \section{Remarks}

-Let $M$ be a Frobenius manifold of charge $d$ and $T=(\O_2,\O_1)$ be the associated QFPM.
-If $T$ is regular then $d\neq 1$.
-We did not succeed to find an example when $d\neq 1$ and $T$ satisfies conditions \eqref{new condition} but $T$ is not regular.
-If such example exists then $T$ has a conjugate QFPM $\widetilde T$ and it will be interesting to find if $\widetilde T$ defines another Frobenius manifold structure on $M$.

-We mention that the inversion symmetry of the WDVV equation can be applied to a solution $\F(t)$ in the standard form \eqref{norm potential} under more general quasihomogeneity condition than condition \eqref{quasihomog}.
-In this case, if the conjugate Frobenius manifold structure exists, we believe that it will be equivalent to Frobenius manifold structure obtained by applying the inversion symmetry but the corresponding potentials are not equal.
-We confirm this by Example \ref{example dim 2}.
+It is important to mention that the inversion symmetry of the WDVV equation can be applied to a solution $\F(t)$ in the standard form \eqref{norm potential} under more general quasihomogeneity condition than condition \eqref{quasihomog} and without the regularity condition \eqref{regcond} of the associated QFPM .
+In this case, if the conjugate Frobenius manifold structure exists, we believe that it will be equivalent to Frobenius manifold structure obtained by applying the inversion symmetry, we confirm this by Example \ref{example dim 2} and Example \ref{non regular but has new F}.

 Note that Frobenius manifold structures which are invariant under inversion symmetry were studied in \cite{morison}.
 We did not consider these cases as the charge will equal 1.

 It will be interesting to study the consequences of Theorem \ref{main thm} on the interpretation of the inversion symmetry in terms of the action of the Givental groups obtained in \cite{givental} and the relation found in \cite{zang} between the principle hierarchies and tau functions of the two solutions to the WDVV equations related by the inversion symmetry.
 We also believe that the findings in this article can be generalized to the theory of bi-flat $F$-manifolds \cite{ArLor}.